clungu/clungu.github.io/_posts/2020-06-14-Replicating_a_famous_optmisation_gif.md

     mesh of size (mesh_size, mesh_size) generated from the linear space defined by the boundaries returned by `function.domain()`.

-    This function is usually used for displaying the contour of the diven function.
+    This function is usually used for displaying the contour of the given function.
     """
     xx, yy = np.meshgrid(
         np.linspace(x_min, x_max, num=mesh_size),